ZZP12/CS7280_Network_Science/M2L03_Degree_Distribution_and_The_Friendship_Paradox/M1L03_Degree_Distribution_and_The_Friendship_Paradox.md

 The degree distribution of a given network shows the fraction of nodes with degree k.

-If we think of networks as random samples from an ensemble of graphs, we can think of p_k as the probability that a node has degree k, for k>=0.
+If we think of networks as random samples from an ensemble of graphs, we can think of $p_k$ as the probability that a node has degree k, for k>=0.

-The network in this visualization has six nodes and the plot shows the empirical probability density function (which is a histogram) for the probability p_k.
+The network in this visualization has six nodes and the plot shows the empirical probability density function (which is a histogram) for the probability $p_k$.

 ![M2L03_Fig02](imgs/M2L03_Fig02.png)